-As of March 31, 2014, our average investment size in our portfolio companies was \$40 million.
+As of June 30, 2014, our average investment size in our portfolio companies was \$36 million.

 The companies in which we invest use our capital to support organic growth, acquisitions, market or product expansion and recapitalizations.
 We expect that no single investment will represent more than 15% of our total investment portfolio.
-The debt in which we invest typically is not rated by any rating agency, but if these instruments were rated, they would likely receive a rating of below investment grade (that is, below BBB- or Baa3).
+The debt in which we invest typically is not rated by any rating agency, but if these instruments were rated, they would likely receive a rating of below investment grade (that is, below BBB- or Baa3), which is often referred to as "junk".